 In addition to the general disclosures on calculation methodology, this section describes specific methodology related to real estate.
 Composite total returns are calculated monthly and component returns (income and capital return) are calculated daily both on a time weighted basis and geometrically linked across months.
 Returns include cash and cash equivalents.
 Component returns are calculated separately.
 The linking of component returns across months will result in a residual when comparing annual total returns and the sum of component returns.
-This residual is normal and acceptable as component returns are approximations.
-No adjustment is made to counter this effect.
+From January 2013 return adjustments is made to counter this effect.
 Returns are gross of fee.
 Returns are presented after transaction costs and after expensed operating costs relating to the operations of the real estate investment structure.
 Operating costs include bank charges, consulting and legal fees and administration expenses.
-Transaction costs and operating costs are included in the capital return component.
+Transaction costs are included in the capital return component and operating costs are included in the income return component.
 Returns are presented before NBIM's internal costs related to real estate such as salaries to the real estate investment team.
 Returns are measured in the currency basket corresponding to the currencies in the Pension Fund's equity and fixed income benchmark.

-The benchmark of the Government Pension Fund Global, real estate, is the Investment Property Databank's (IPD) Global Property benchmark, European part (excluding Norway).
+The benchmark of the Government Pension Fund Global, real estate, is the Investment Property Databank's (IPD) Global Property benchmark (excluding Norway).
 As the real estate portfolio is in its development phase no meaningful comparison to the benchmark can be made and as such, no benchmark returns are presented.
 Note that benchmark and portfolio rebalancing is described elsewhere in this presentation.

 NBIM does not operate with a fee schedule as other real estate managers.
-The Ministry of Finance has defined an upper limit of 9 basis points of average assets under management of which NBIM will be reimbursed.
+The Ministry of Finance has defined an upper limit of 9 basis points of average assets under management of which NBIM will be reimbursed; the limit is up for evaluation each year.
 Costs above this upper limit are not covered.
 In addition, performance based fees to external managers are covered.
-Please refer to the detailed management costs table presented elsewhere in the report.
+Please refer to the detailed management costs table presented on page 8.

-Performance results: The investment portfolio of Norges Bank's foreign exchange reserves

-31 December 1997 - 31 December 2012
+Performance results: The investment portfolio of Norges Bank's foreign exchange reserves 31 December 1997 - 31 December 2013

-Report presented as of: 31 December 2012
+Report presented as of: 31 December 2013

 Reported assets currency: NOK

 Reported returns currency: CCY